ssangx/NeuralRelighting/README.md

 ## Overview

 This is the official code release of our ECCV2020 paper "Single-Shot Neural Relighting and SVBRDF Estimation".
 Please consider citing this paper if you find the code and data useful in your project.
-Please contact us by ssang@eng.ucsd.edu if you have any questions or issues.